SUKI-O/appliedgenomics2025/assignments/assignment2/README.md

 On linux, mac or windows I *highly* recommend that you use bioconda to install the packages rather than installing from source.
 The easiest way to install conda is with [Miniforge](https://github.com/conda-forge/miniforge).
 I also recommend using [mamba](https://github.com/mamba-org/mamba) instead of the default `conda` command for installing new packages.
 You can find the different versions avialable here [https://github.com/conda-forge/miniforge?tab=readme-ov-file#requirements-and-installers](https://github.com/conda-forge/miniforge?tab=readme-ov-file#requirements-and-installers)

+If you are using Windows, you will first need to install the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+This will include many standard unix tools, plus give you what you need to run mamba/conda.

 ```
 ## Replace MacOS-x86_64 with the version you downloaded from https://github.com/conda-forge/miniforge
 $ chmod +x ./Miniforge-MacOSX-x86_64.sh